top of page

 São Paulo

-Braz Elettrica: the architecture of an electric, urban and unpretentious pizzeria Bráz Elettrica was born with a clear mission: to rethink the way pizza is consumed in the city.
-Individual, fast, with a light dough and made in Neapolitan electric ovens, the proposal breaks with the standard of large São Paulo restaurants.
-Superlimão was invited to translate this spirit into architecture, creating spaces that welcome agility, improvisation, and the urban, but with a precise design and sharp concept.
-The architecture of Bráz Elettrica is based on the very idea of electricity: an energy in constant flow, that moves, connects and transforms.
-With this in mind, the team opted for a specific materiality, with copper, metal, exposed conduits, raw surfaces and industrial components — and an equally dynamic spatial logic.
-It is not a decorative architecture: it is functional and symbolic at the same time.
-From the first unit, opened in Pinheiros in 2017, to the most recent stores, the language has been established as a system, but it never repeats itself.
-Instead of replicating formulas, the project is based on adaptable, mobile principles, in dialogue with each urban context.
-A system that moves The heart of the project is in the layout.
-The ovens — mobile, on wheels — organize the logic of how the space operates.
-They define the position of the counters, the relationship with the dining room and the customer's path.
-Based on this idea of mobility, the set of equipment was also designed to be movable: refrigerators, cash registers, assembly and support stations.
-This guarantees flexibility, facilitates maintenance and allows the space to adapt to each demand, each unit, each day.
-The choice of materials, in turn, conveys the intention of the project.
-Conduits, light fixtures with high-voltage insulators, metal guardrails that refer to power towers — everything connects to the idea of electricity as aesthetics and language.
-But it's not just about metaphors.
-Copper, stainless steel, exposed concrete and marble are also functional choices, resistant to heavy use and easy to clean.
-In the dining room, the contrast between hot and cold materials reinforces this duality.
+Braz Elettrica: the architecture of an electric, urban, and unpretentious pizzeria Bráz Elettrica was born with a clear mission: to rethink the way pizza is consumed in the city.
+Individual, quick, with a light dough, and made in Neapolitan electric ovens, the proposal breaks with the norm of large São Paulo restaurants.
+Superlimão was invited to translate this spirit into architecture, creating spaces that embrace agility, improvisation, and the urban, but with precise design and a sharp concept.
+The architecture of Bráz Elettrica is based on the very idea of electricity: an energy in constant flow, that moves, connects, and transforms.
+With this in mind, the team opted for a specific materiality, with copper, metal, exposed conduits, raw surfaces, and industrial components—and an equally dynamic spatial logic.
+It's not decorative architecture: it's functional and symbolic at the same time.
+From the first unit, opened in Pinheiros in 2017, to the most recent stores, the language asserts itself as a system, but never repeats itself.
+Rather than replicating formulas, the design is based on adaptable, mobile principles, in dialogue with each urban context.
+A system that moves The heart of the project lies in the layout.
+The ovens—mobile, on wheels—organize the logic of how the space operates.
+They define the position of the counters, the relationship with the dining room, and the customer's path.
+Based on this idea of mobility, the equipment was also designed to be movable: refrigerators, cash registers, assembly and support stations.
+This ensures flexibility, facilitates maintenance, and allows the space to adapt to each demand, each unit, each day.
+The choice of materials, in turn, conveys the design intent.
+Conduits, light fixtures with high-voltage insulators, metal guardrails reminiscent of power towers—everything connects to the idea of electricity as aesthetic and language.
+But it's not just metaphors.
+Copper, stainless steel, exposed concrete, and marble are also functional choices, resistant to heavy use and easy to clean.
+In the dining room, the contrast between warm and cool materials reinforces this duality.
 Cumaru tables with pine details coexist with technical surfaces in stainless steel and granite.
-On the walls, preserved with traces of previous demolitions, irreverent collages of characters eating pizza create a spontaneous and almost improvised graphic layer — as if the space were assembled right there, at that moment.
+On the walls, preserved with traces of previous demolitions, irreverent collages of characters eating pizza create a spontaneous, almost improvised graphic layer—as if the space were assembled right there, in that instant.
 Each unit is a direct response to the urban space in which it is located.
-The Pinheiros store, in a 140 m² corner house, preserves the original façade and takes advantage of the high ceiling.
+The Pinheiros store, in a 140 m² corner building, preserves the original facade and takes advantage of the high ceilings.
 Tuca, in Perdizes, has a reduced scale and exposed metal structure.
 Pitica, also in Pinheiros, operates as a kind of urban gallery, with a mix of textures and a space for experimentation.
-The Augusta unit is spread across a generous ground floor and a mezzanine, activating the street with outdoor tables.
-Meanwhile, “Loca”, in Jardins, intensifies the brand’s visual elements: peeling walls, graphic collages, metal structure and finishes in constant tension between the industrial and the popular.
-This is how the Bráz Elettrica project is consolidated: as an architecture that understands the brand as a system, not as a formula.
+The Augusta location spans a generous ground floor and mezzanine, activating the street with outdoor seating.
+Meanwhile, "Loca," in Jardins, intensifies the brand's visual elements: peeling walls, graphic collages, metal structures, and finishes that constantly tension between industrial and popular.
+This is how the Bráz Elettrica project consolidates itself: as an architecture that understands the brand as a system, not a formula.
 A project that recognizes the city as raw material and everyday life as a field of invention.

 bottom of page